Apply to the Court of Protection if both of the following apply:

 - you’re concerned about the personal welfare or property and financial affairs of someone who’s lost mental capacity

-You can only apply to the court if there’s a major disagreement about a serious decision which can’t be agreed any other way.
+You can only apply to the court if there’s a major disagreement about a serious decision which cannot be agreed any other way.
 There are general rules and examples in the Mental Capacity Act 2005 Code of Practice.

 Check if someone has an attorney or deputy acting for them before you apply.

 If there’s an immediate risk to the person

 Apply for an emergency or urgent court order if you think there’s an immediate risk to the person, for example they need emergency medical treatment they cannot consent to.